Justin Gaethje: Collegiate

 Gaethje graduated from Safford High School with a 191–9 record.
 He initially applied to a small college in Arizona as he wanted to stay close to his family, but instead accepted an offer from the NCAA Division I program at the University of Northern Colorado.
-As a freshman, Gaethje had an 18–9 record, including a third-place finish at the Oregon Wrestling Classic.
+As a freshman, Gaethje had an 18–9 record, including a third-place finish at the Oregon Wrestling Classic, winning the NCAA Western Regional Championships, and earning Western Wrestling All-Conference First Team honors.
 In his sophomore season, he qualified for the 2009 NCAA Division I 157 lb Championship, where he posted a 0–2 record.
-He finished the season with a 14–4 record and was named to the Western Wrestling All-Conference First Team.
+He finished the season with a 14–4 record and was again named to the Western Wrestling All-Conference First Team.

 As a junior, Gaethje went 5–2 at the 2010 NCAA Division I 157 lb Championship to earn 7th place and All-American status.
 This made him the first Northern Colorado wrestler to attain Division I All-American status since Larry Wagner in 1970.
 Gaethje dropped down to the 149 lb division for his senior year, but had struggles with weight cutting.
 He won true-second at the NCAA Western Regional Championships and so qualified for the 2011 NCAA Division I 149 lb Championship, where he posted a 1–2 record to end his senior season with a 17–8 record.

 In June 2020, it was announced that Gaethje would be inducted into the University of Northern Colorado Athletics Hall of Fame for his achievements in wrestling.